emanuelgollob/AirPodsPro-Motion-OSC-Forwarder/README.md

 # AirPodsPro-Motion-Sampler with OSC Forwarder

-Code Examples of CMHeadphoneMotionManager in CoreMotion.
+Code Examples of CMHeadphoneMotionManager in CoreMotion with OSC Forwarder

 ## Requirements
  - Xcode: 15.0+